10.5 cm leFH 18: Development

-During the 1920s, the Reichswehr carried out analyses that indicated the 105mm projectile was more effective than a 75mm equivalent, without a major increase in cost.
+During the 1920s, the Reichswehr carried out analyses that indicated the 105 mm projectile was more effective than a 75 mm equivalent, without a major increase in cost.
 On 1 June 1927, the Army Ordnance Office (Heereswaffenamt) issued Secret Command Matter No. 59/27, calling for the development of a new light field howitzer.
 The project was assigned Priority Level II, "most important work".
 Rheinmetall-Borsig of Düsseldorf drew up the blueprints and made the initial calculations in 1928.
 Design work was complete in 1930, with production commencing in the early 1930s.

 Production

 At the outbreak of World War II, the Wehrmacht had 4,862 leFH 18 howitzers.
 Deliveries from September 1939–February 1945 totaled 6,933 "leFH 18 on wheeled carriages".
-Rheinmetall and Krupp were the initial manufacturers, but by 1942 demand was exceeding output so they relocated all production to six firms in Pilsen, Altona, Elbing, Magdeburg, Dortmund and Borsigwalde.
+Rheinmetall and Krupp were the initial manufacturers, but by 1942 demand was exceeding output so they relocated all production to six firms in Plzeň, Altona, Elbing, Magdeburg, Dortmund and Borsigwalde.
 In 1943, the howitzer cost on average 16,400 RM, 6 months and 3,200 man hours to make.